Finding the best savings account The different types of savings account

 Some regular savings accounts offer impressive-looking rates, but it’s important to remember that because your money will be building up gradually, your overall return might be more modest.

 For example: if you deposited £1,200 in a regular savings account over a year in monthly instalments of £100, you would not be paid the headline rate of interest on that entire sum.
+That's because only the first month's payment would be in the account for the full year.

 Instead, you’d get interest on your savings as they gradually build up – meaning you would earn less after those 12 months than you would have if you’d deposited the cash in one go.